I read an article by the entrepreneurial leadership phenomenon Jeff Stibel. If you don’t know anything about Jeff, I

-It is important to have a journal set aside for your failures, to unload them, analyze them and learn from them – for getting back up and at it again.
+It is important to have a journal set aside for your failures, to unload them, analyze them and learn from them – to get back up and at it again.
 Consider the journal an accounting journal where we record, as Sophia Loren suggested, the dues we paid to have a full life and, as Thomas Edison suggested, to record what doesn’t work.
 And as Winston Churchill suggested, to help go from failure to failure without the loss of enthusiasm.

 The metaphor can also influence how we address the failures of others on our team and how we lead them out of failure into success.
-Failure may have resulted from lack of effort or professional neglect, which you would need to address differently at first.
+Failure may have resulted from a lack of effort or professional neglect, which you would need to address differently at first.
 But great care must be taken in those situations.

 Doing is the most important aspect of leadership.

 Simply put, leaders do.
-We leaders must avoid getting paralyzed in indecision.
+We leaders must avoid getting paralyzed by indecision.
 We must recognize self-defeating attitudes, perceptions, and thoughts – and ask ourselves: Am I just afraid of failing?
 Am I afraid of the ridicule of others or simply feel they wouldn’t approve?
 Am I simply playing it safe by not doing it?

 I recently invested in several e-Reader devices to learn how to develop software for them because I believe they would be inexpensive alternatives for healthcare providers to go paperless.

-I didn’t know if I would be able to develop software for them, or if the manufacturers would even allow me to do it.
+I didn’t know if I would be able to develop software for them or if the manufacturers would even allow me to do it.
 I only succeeded sufficiently with one of the devices, a Sony e-Reader.
-I succeeded in placing patient forms, including questionnaires, on the device and providing the ability to draw on it, line through text, handwriting in text, initial it, and sign it.
+I succeeded in placing patient forms, including questionnaires, on the device and providing the ability to draw on it, line through text, handwrite in text, initial it, and sign it.